Geocoding Services

 § Current

-· vintage – a numerical ID or name that references what vintage of geography is desired for the geoLookup (only needed when returntype = geographies).
-A full list of options for a given benchmark can be accessed at https://geocoding.geo.census.gov/geocoder/vintages?benchmark=benchmarkId.
 The general format of the name is GeographyVintage_SpatialBenchmark.
 The SpatialBenchmark variable should always match the same named variable in what was chosen for the benchmark parameter.
-The GeographyVintage can be Current, ACS2023, etc. So a resulting vintage name could be “ACS2023_Current”, “Current_ ACS2023”, etc. Over time, there will always be a “Current” vintage.
+The GeographyVintage can be Current, ACS####, etc. A resulting vintage name could be “Current_Current”.
+Over time, there will always be a “Current” vintage.
 It will change as the underlying dataset changes.

-· addressFile – An input of type “file” containing the addresses to be coded
+· addressFile – An input of type “file” containing the addresses to be coded.

 Example Shell Script Submissions